 - Gouffre de Proumeysac the biggest cave in the Périgord.
 Inside you will see breathtaking stalactites and stalacmites.

 - Grottes de la Cave a train ride takes you several hundred metres into the cave.
 Then follows a 40 minute guided tour in which you’ll see marvellous stone formations and Stone Age paintings.

 - The Stone Age Park is at Le Thot, where you can visit the Lascaux II cave and see prehistoric animals at the Stone Age Animal Park.

-- Dronne: A half-day or full-day trip on the Dronne at Brantôme.
-This tour is for beginners and is very well organised.
-After your tour you will be picked up and returned to the start.
+- Dronne: An hour, half-day or full-day trip on the Dronne at Brantôme.
+Suitable for beginners, but you will get wet!
+After your tour you will be picked up and returned to base.
 More information at www.brantome-canoe.com.

 - Vézère: A full-day trip on the Vézère, starting in Montignac and leading 30 km downriver.
 Also suitable for beginners and again return transport is provided by the canoe rental company.

 - Dordogne: There are many canoe rental companies on the Dordogne, suitable for all levels.
 Return transport will be provided.

 - Plan d’eau de Nantheuil

 - Grand Étang de Saint-Estèphe

 - Vélorail Périgord vert – work up an appetite with a vélotrain trip though the Périgord Vert at Corgnac sur l’Isle